 The curriculum offered at the baccalaureate level is designed to enable students to provide services to individuals, families, groups, communities, and organizations in generalist social work practice.

 MSW Program Director: Fran Gomory, MSW

 The curriculum at the MSW level is designed to provide quality preparation for high-quality advanced practitioners who will work with diverse client systems and problems.
-Students may choose an advanced curriculum in either clinical or social policy, and administrative concentrations.
+Students may choose an advanced curriculum in either clinical or social leadership concentrations.

 Doctor of Philosophy in Social Work (PhD)

 PhD Program Director: Stephen Tripodi, PhD

 The PhD program in social work is designed to advance the social work profession through the development of researchers/scholars and educators.

 Florida State University offers students the opportunity to study abroad and to gain valuable experience through international internships.
 For information concerning eligibility, fees, and other details of these programs, contact the College's Director of International Programs.
 Social work majors are encouraged to consider these opportunities for study overseas.